DataDog/integrations-extras/data_runner/README.md

 ### What it does

-Add the Data Runner widget to your dashboard, and choose a metric you want him to find.
-He'll run around the infinite library looking for it, and every time he finds it, the metric's value is added to your score.
-Leave him to run and see what you're up to at the end of the day!
+Add the Data Runner widget to your dashboard, then choose a metric you want him to find.
+He'll run around the infinite library looking for it, and every time he finds it the metric's value will be added to your score.
+Leave him to run and see what your score is at the end of the day!

 _Hang on, it can be any metric I feed into Datadog?
 So why wouldn't I just pick something with ridiculously high values?_